yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 8. Now, you will Publish the Service Fabric app to the local cluster.

-9. In Solution Explorer, right-click the Service Fabric Application, ContosoEventsApp, and select Publish.
+9. In Solution Explorer, right-click the Service Fabric Application, **ContosoEventsApp**, and select **Publish**.

     ![In Solution Explorer, the Service Fabric folder is expanded, and ContosoEventsApp is circled.
 In the right-click menu, Publish is circled.](media/image78.png "Solution Explorer")

-10. In the Publish Service Fabric Application dialog, select PublishProfiles\\Local.1Node.xml for the Target profile, ensure the correct account is selected, and select Publish.
+10. In the Publish Service Fabric Application dialog, select **PublishProfiles\\Local.1Node.xml** for the Target profile, ensure the correct account is selected, and select **Publish**.

     ![In the Publish Service Fabric Application dialog box, the Target profile field is set to PublishProfiles\\Local.1Node.xml, and is circled.](media/image79.png "Publish Service Fabric Application dialog box")